RecepCelik1/Vat/README.md

   },
   plugins: [],
 }

-# son olarak terminale aşağıdaki komutu girin
+# Finally, run the following command in the terminal ;

-npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch ve terminali kapatın
+npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch

-# yeni bir terminal açın ve npm start diyerek projeyi ayağa kaldırın
+and then close the terminal.

+# Open a new terminal and start the project by running:

+npm start